steveblue/angular2-rollup/README.md

 A complete, yet simple, starter for Angular 2 using AOT Compile and Rollup.

-- `ngr --build dev` compiles just in time (JIT) using Typescript and SystemJS.
+- `ngr build dev` compiles just in time (JIT) using Typescript and SystemJS.

-- `ngr --build prod` uses  [ngc](https://github.com/angular/angular/tree/master/modules/%40angular/compiler-cli) to compile ahead of time (AOT), bundles with [Rollup](http://rollupjs.org) and optimizes the build with [Closure Compiler](https://developers.google.com/closure/compiler/).
+- `ngr build prod` uses  [ngc](https://github.com/angular/angular/tree/master/modules/%40angular/compiler-cli) to compile ahead of time (AOT), bundles with [Rollup](http://rollupjs.org) and optimizes the build with [Closure Compiler](https://developers.google.com/closure/compiler/).

-- `ngr --build lib` runs a build script for component libraries.
+- `ngr build lib` runs a build script for component libraries.
 It uses  [ngc](https://github.com/angular/angular/tree/master/modules/%40angular/compiler-cli) to make distributed components compatible with (AOT).

 Build scripts written with [ShellJS](https://github.com/shelljs/shelljs) allow for cross platform support.
 A boilerplate [Express](http://expressjs.com) server is also included with support for LiveReload.
 We chose this method so anyone could write their own build that fit the needs of their project and use this starter as an example of how to do it.